AleksaMCode/Preferred-Network-List-Sniffer/README.md

 Technologies (FAST)](https://www.usenix.org/system/files/conference/fast14/fast14-paper_rumble.pdf)
 8. [Enable Monitor Mode & Packet Injection on the Raspberry Pi](https://null-byte.wonderhowto.com/how-to/enable-monitor-mode-packet-injection-raspberry-pi-0189378/)

-[^1]: A Service Set Identifier (SSID) is an 802.11 ID used to name Wi-Fi network which consists of a maximum of 32 characters that can contain case-sensitive letters, numbers, and special characters no longer than 32 characters.
+[^1]: <p align="justify">A Service Set Identifier (SSID) is an 802.11 ID used to name Wi-Fi network which consists of a maximum of 32 characters that can contain case-sensitive letters, numbers, and special characters no longer than 32 characters.</p>
-[^2]: Broadcom never officially supported monitor mode, which limited the usefulness of the wireless cards in Raspberry Pi devices [8].
+[^2]: <p align="justify">Broadcom never officially supported monitor mode, which limited the usefulness of the wireless cards in Raspberry Pi devices [8].
 The Nexmon project is a firmware patch for the Broadcom chips in use within RPi devices.
 [1].
-This patch will allow you to use the monitoring mode on your RPi device.
+This patch will allow you to use the monitoring mode on your RPi device.</p>
-[^3]: The C-based Firmware Patching Framework for Broadcom/Cypress WiFi Chips that enables Monitor Mode, Frame Injection and much more.
+[^3]: <p align="justify">The C-based Firmware Patching Framework for Broadcom/Cypress WiFi Chips that enables Monitor Mode, Frame Injection and much more.</p>